YuyingLi-X/HDL-L/README.md

 Path to the directory where the decompressed bim.path.zip file is stored.

 7. **Nref**
 Sample size of the reference sample where LD is computed.
-If the default UK Bio bank reference sample is used, Nref = 335272.
+If the default UK Biobank reference sample is used, Nref = 335272.

 8. **N0**
 Number of individuals included in both cohorts.